Regarding Characters – The Wounded

 Equipment: improved cloth armor, torso protector, light infantry helmet, firearm (pistol, carbine or rifle that matches the henchman’s gun combat skill and mission), hand weapon (knife, stunstick, arc-field claw, &ct.), 1,500 credits

-Posted in Character, Traveller and tagged by with no comments yet.
+Posted in Character, Traveller and tagged NPC by Adam A. Thompson with no comments yet.

 EOF-HK1 Starhawk Extended Operations Fighter